 Keep your data centralized by pushing GitHub data to Process Street.
 This saves the developer from switching between two different environments to get information.

-Set up Process Street as the zap’s action step, with “Create Checklist” selected.
+Set up Process Street as the zap’s action step, with “Run Workflow” selected.

-The two required fields in the “Edit Template” screen are template and name.
-Set the template to your newly-added Software Debugging template, and the name to the issue title.
+The two required fields in the “Edit” screen are workflow and name.
+Set the workflow to your newly-added Software Debugging workflow, and the name to the issue title.

 You can do this by clicking the arrow next to the field name in Zapier, and selecting from Process Street and GitHub variables.

-Matching the checklist title to the issue title is useful, but you can also include the issue ID and description because the Process Street template has form fields designated for that data.
+Matching the workflow run title to the issue title is useful, but you can also include the issue ID and description because the Process Street workflow has form fields designated for that data.

-Scroll further down the “Edit Template” screen of the zap, and you’ll see those fields:
+Scroll further down the “Edit” screen of the zap, and you’ll see those fields: